ultrasamad/startup-namer/README.md

 # startup-namer

-This the Startup name generator Flutter App re-built with Vue 3
+This the Startup name generator Flutter App re-built with Vue 3 for Mobile

 See [Flutter version](https://codelabs.developers.google.com/codelabs/first-flutter-app-pt1)